lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 >
 > **Clear first.
 Compact second.
 Clever never.**

+> [!IMPORTANT]
+> **Lily Studio code should be direct, controlled, predictable, typed, efficient, and fully owned throughout its lifecycle.** Important behavior should never depend on hidden setup, accidental timing, unclear ownership, or uncontrolled background work.

 The wording used in Lily documentation should follow the same standard as the code itself: **precise, professional, and understandable without being oversimplified**.
 Sentences should provide enough context to explain the reasoning behind a rule, while avoiding unnecessary jargon or academic wording that makes a practical engineering standard harder to use.